John Kreese: The Karate Kid Part II

-After Daniel's victory in the tournament, Kreese attacks Johnny for losing the tournament, but is approached by Mr. Miyagi, who humiliates Kreese in front of his students.
+After Daniel's victory in the tournament, Kreese berates Johnny for losing the tournament, and begins choking him out after Johnny calls him sadistic.
+Kreese is then approached by Mr. Miyagi, who humiliates Kreese in front of his students.
 Miyagi deftly dodges all of Kreese's attempted punches, but rather than deliver a devastating shot to Kreese's face, Miyagi simply "honks" the terrified sensei's nose and leaves him whimpering in fear.
 The Cobra Kai students eventually abandon him.
 During Daniel's final battle with Chozen, Daniel remembers how Mr. Miyagi defeated Kreese to save Johnny and honks Chozen's nose to defeat him and save Kumiko.

 The Karate Kid Part III

 Nine months after the tournament, Kreese has lost all of his students after attacking Johnny, leaving the future of Cobra Kai in doubt.
-Kreese visits his Vietnam War comrade, Terry Silver, who has become a wealthy owner of a toxic waste disposal business and offers to help Kreese gain revenge on Daniel and Mr. Miyagi and re-establish Cobra Kai.
+Kreese visits Terry Silver, who has become a wealthy owner of a toxic waste disposal business, as well as a cocaine addict, and offers to help Kreese gain revenge on Daniel and Mr. Miyagi and re-establish Cobra Kai.
 Silver sends Kreese to Tahiti on vacation to recover while he hires Mike Barnes, the current under-18 national karate tournament champion, to harass Daniel and beat him in the next upcoming tournament.
 Silver tells Daniel that Kreese had died and offers to train him to defend himself against Barnes.
 However, unbeknownst to Daniel, this is part of Silver's scheme to physically and mentally break him while also forming a rift with Mr. Miyagi.
 A few months later, Kreese returns to the Valley and during a confrontation at the dojo, Kreese startles Daniel by jumping out of a hallway and screaming.
-Kreese and Silver laugh as Barnes attacks Daniel, but Mr. Miyagi beats up the trio and then escorts Daniel out of the dojo.
+Kreese and Silver laugh hysterically as Barnes attacks Daniel, but Mr. Miyagi beats up the trio and then escorts Daniel out of the dojo.
 During the tournament, Daniel defeats Barnes, prompting Silver to leave the arena.
 This implies that Cobra Kai is finished for good due to Barnes', Kreese's, and Silver's behavior getting the dojo banned from the tournament forever.